 Apart from that, there is the Salzburg Card that allows bus rides (Albus and City Bus A lines 20 to 28, 34, 35, 151) and the Salzburger Lokalbahn trains (till Acharting halt).
-The tourist information point in City centre (left of the famous Mozart monument) sells this card.
+The tourist information point in the City Centre (left of the famous Mozart monument) sells this card.

-When you buy the card you will get a guidebook/ brochure with attractions list and a map of bus lines that you can use.
+When you buy the card you will get a guidebook/ brochure with a list of attractions and a map of bus lines that you can use.
 The card can be brought in 24/ 36//72 hours.
 Ideally buy the 72-hour card as it’s impossible to see all sights connected with the card in less than 72 hours.

 You can buy the Salzburg Card and other sightseeing passes online from this Viator website.

-The indicative price is 26 Euros, 34 euros and 39 euros for the 24, 48 and 72 our versions of the card.
+The indicative price is 26 Euros, 34 euros and 39 euros for the 24, 48 and 72 hour versions of the card.

 If you intend to be in Salzburg for a week or more then consider buying the SalzburgerLand Card.
 The SalzburgerLand Card is available in 6/12-day formats for 76 euros/ 90 euros respectively.